OMerkel/Alquerque/README.md

 ## Abstract

-_Alquerque - a board game demonstrator with computer AI using Monte-Carlo Tree Search (MCTS) with UCB (Upper Confidence Bounds) applied to trees (UCT in short).
+_Alquerque is a board game demonstrator with computer AI using Monte-Carlo Tree Search (MCTS) with UCB (Upper Confidence Bounds) applied to trees (UCT in short).
 Alquerque is a medieval Spanish board game closely influenced and originated from the Middle East